NEZNAMY/TAB/.github/wiki/commands_permissions.md

 ## /tab debug [player]
 * **Permission:** `tab.debug`
 * **Description:** Shows the server version, plugin version, permission group choice logic, and sorting type.
 If player argument is filled, shows info about that player:
-  * On BungeeCord, shows whether player is connected to the backend server with [Bridge](https://github.com/NEZNAMY/TAB/wiki/TAB-Bridge) plugin or not.
+  * On proxy, shows whether player is connected to the backend server with [Bridge](https://github.com/NEZNAMY/TAB/wiki/TAB-Bridge) plugin or not.
   * Sorting value & explanation, useful to see what went wrong if players are not sorted correctly.
   * Primary group set using [How to assign players into groups](https://github.com/NEZNAMY/TAB/wiki/How-to-assign-players-into-groups)
   * List of all configured properties, their values and source.